ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

   parameter-list-no-elements                                   Parameters           Error                  argument in argument_spec "type" is specified as ``list`` without defining "elements" parameter-state-invalid-choice                               Parameters           Error                  Argument ``state`` includes ``get``, ``list`` or ``info`` as a choice.
-Functionality should be in an ``_info`` or (if further conditions apply) ``_facts`` module. python-syntax-error                                          Syntax               Error                  Python ``SyntaxError`` while parsing module return-syntax-error                                          Documentation        Error                  ``RETURN`` is not valid YAML, ``RETURN`` fragments missing  or invalid return-invalid-version-added                                 Documentation        Error                  ``version_added`` for return value is not a valid version number subdirectory-missing-init                                    Naming               Error                  Ansible module subdirectories must contain an ``__init__.py``
+Functionality should be in an ``_info`` or (if further conditions apply) ``_facts`` module. python-syntax-error                                          Syntax               Error                  Python ``SyntaxError`` while parsing module removal-version-must-be-major                                Documentation        Error                  According to the semantic versioning specification (https://semver.org/), the only versions in which features are allowed to be removed are major versions (x.0.0) return-syntax-error                                          Documentation        Error                  ``RETURN`` is not valid YAML, ``RETURN`` fragments missing  or invalid return-invalid-version-added                                 Documentation        Error                  ``version_added`` for return value is not a valid version number subdirectory-missing-init                                    Naming               Error                  Ansible module subdirectories must contain an ``__init__.py``